alloystory/cs2103t_duke/tutorials/javaFxTutorialPart3.md

 }
 ```

-Update the event handler code in the `start` method to use the new `handleUserInput` method:
+UpDateTime the event handler code in the `start` method to use the new `handleUserInput` method:
 ```java

 @Override